alyssahernandez/tech-elevator-notes/feb03.md

 # Objects and the String Class

-What is an object?
+## What is an object?

 An object is an instance of a class.
+From the book: *An object is an in-memory data structure that combines state and behavior into a usable and useful abstraction.
+In other words, objects are a collection use variables and methods that make your job easier.*

+An object is called upon by a method as many times as you want to use it.

 Think of it like a house.
 A house has windows, doors, maybe a chimney, etc. Those are the properties of a house.
 Similarly, an object has *attributes*, which are the *properties.*